AmaraRao19/News_Topic_Classifier_Using_BERT/README.md

 1. Load the AG News dataset from Hugging Face.
 2. Preprocess the text: tokenization using `BertTokenizer`.
 3. Fine-tune pre-trained `bert-base-uncased` model for classification.
-4. Train using Hugging Face `Trainer` API with small batch size to avoid GPU memory issues.
+4. Train using Hugging Face `Trainer` API .
 5. Evaluate using **Accuracy** and **Weighted F1-Score**.
 6. Deploy the model using **Gradio** for live interaction.